Molformer: Motif-based Transformer on 3D Heterogeneous Molecular Graphs: Experiments

-\paragraph{Material Science.} We use the CoRE-MOF dataset~\citep{chung2019advances} in this domain.
-Metal-organic frameworks (MOFs) are a kind of crystalline materials, widely used in storage, separation, catalysis, molecular censor, and drug release.
-CoRE-MOF contains over 14K MOFs with up to 77 element types.
-The particulars of this dataset are released in Appendix \ref{Coremof Detail}.

-We evaluate 3D-Transformer against two classic models for molecular and spatial information.
-PointNet++~\citep{qi2017pointnet++} is a hierarchical network that applies Pointnet~\citep{qi2017pointnet} recursively on the input 3D information.
-MPNN is a GCN model for molecular property prediction. {Due to the large size of crystals (even much larger than proteins) and the limited machine memory, we cannot run other baselines such as Schnet even with a batch size of 1}.

-\paragraph{Protein.} Forecasting the strength of the protein-molecule interaction remains a challenging but essential task for various applications such as drug discovery.
-We inspect 3D-Transformer's ability of learning mutual relations between proteins and molecules on the PDBbind dataset~\citep{wang2005pdbbind}.
-PDBbind provides detailed 3D coordinates of both ligands and proteins derived from experimental measurements.
-We follow \citet{townshend2020atom3d} and split protein-ligand complexes by protein sequence identity at 30\%.
-As for the target, we predict $pS = -\log(S)$, where $S$ is the binding affinity in Molar unit.
-In addition, we only use the pocket of each protein and put pocket-ligand pairs together as the input.

-We choose six baselines.
-DeepDTA~\citep{ozturk2018deepdta} and DeepAffinity~\citep{karimi2019deepaffinity} takes in pairs of ligand and protein SMILES as input.
+For PDBbind, we choose seven baselines.
+DeepDTA~\citep{ozturk2018deepdta} and DeepAffinity~\citep{karimi2019deepaffinity} take in pairs of ligand and protein SMILES as input.
 Cormorant~\citep{anderson2019cormorant} is an ENN that represents each atom by its absolute 3D coordinates.
-Schnet, 3DCNN and 3DGCN~\citep{townshend2020atom3d} are 3D molecular representation methods.
+HoloProt~\citep{somnath2021multi} captures higher-level fingerprint motifs on the protein surface.
+Schnet, 3DCNN and 3DGCN~\citep{townshend2020atom3d} are 3D methods.